VeriSIM Life Raises $5.2M Round of Funding: Building Digital Animal and Human Simulations to Avoid Unnecessary Drug Testing in Animals

 Dr. Jo Varshney, a multi-disciplinary and celebrated leader in veterinary and human health development, along with a team of world class scientists and engineers in machine learning and in silico simulation bring clarity to drug development through better science.
-Recently raising $5.2M USD with Silicon Valley lead investors such as Susa Ventures, Intel Capital and OCA (with further financing from Village Global, Serra, Stage Venture Partners, Twin, and Loup Ventures), the company will now be able to support increasingly larger communities in academia and pharma to computationally model and support better translative research in drug development.
+Recently raising a $5.2M USD series seed co-led by OCA Ventures, Serra Ventures and Stage Venture Partners with participation from Susa Ventures, Intel Capital, Village Global, Twin Ventures, and Loup Ventures, the company will now be able to support increasingly larger communities in academia and pharma to computationally model and support better translative research in drug development.

-“Prior to VeriSIM Life, there was a fundamental disconnect in how medicine gets to treating the patients who need it.
-At the pre-clinical stage, animal testing is relied upon.
-This is ineffective and unsound for a few reasons:
+“Prior to VeriSIM Life’s disruption in the pharma space, there was a fundamental disconnect in how medicine gets to treating the patients who need it.
+At the pre-clinical stage, animal testing is relied upon to understand how the safety and efficacy of a new drug compound will react within the human body before being used in clinical trials.

 One, it takes far too long, is expensive and wastes R&D resources.